pritchardlabatpsu/goloco/README.md

 # goloco

 goloco is a bioinformatics web application designed to enable genome-wide CRISPR loss-of-function predictions with small scale experiments of 100-1000 sgRNA subsets.
 Our machine learning models, trained with robust compendia of genome-wide CRISPR knockout experiments, identify predictive features that capture functional relationships between related genes and they self organize into growth regulatory networks [[1]](#1).
 Information leveraged by highly cross predictive nodes, i.e. lossy compressed subsets of 100-1000 genes, in these networks can make previously insurmountable experiments possible by generating genome-scale portraits of growth regulation captured with tiny pools of hundreds of sgRNAs.
 With this tool we hope to make functional genomic inquiry more effiecient and scalable.
+Check out our previous [publication](https://www.nature.com/articles/s41467-022-28045-w) in Nature Communications describing our algorithms in more detail.

 ## Options for usage:
 There are several options for using this application: